My husband, Eddie, and I traveled to Carlsbad, California, for a business convention and what a terrific little jewel it was!

 ** this restaurant is now permanently closed as of Dec 2016

-A few days later, we packed up and headed to our meeting convention which was at the Four Seasons Resort Aviara- 7210 Blue Heron Place.
-The Four Seasons Hotel and grounds were immaculate and chic.
+A few days later, Eddie and I packed up and headed to our convention which was being held at the Four Seasons Resort Aviara.
+The Four Seasons Hotel and its grounds were immaculate and upscale.
 Our room was nice, but much smaller than La Costa.
-If service is important to you, this is the place for you.
+If service is important to you, this is the place with the best.

-The Four Seasons has a family pool as well as an adult-only tranquility pool overlooking the lush valley.
-Cabanas and umbrellas were first come, first serve, and healthy lunch options were available.
-Fresh and fragrant flowers seemed to be everywhere you looked and the arrangements, just breathtaking.
-Restaurants were plentiful and amenities just grand.
-The golf course was the Arnold Palmer signature course in all of San Diego.
-The only thing disappointing was that the spa was small and way too expensive for just mediocre.
+The Four Seasons Resort Aviara (North San Diego) has a family pool as well as an adult-only tranquility pool overlooking the lush valley.
+Cabanas and umbrellas are first come, first serve, and healthy lunch options were available.
+Fresh and fragrant flowers seemed to be everywhere we looked and the arrangements were breathtaking.
+Local restaurants were plentiful at the resort and the amenities were grand.

-My group enjoyed sightseeing from Oceanside down the highway to Carlsbad, Encinitas (one of the best surfing spots in California), Cardiff-by-the-Sea, Del Mar, La Jolla, and down to Coronoado.
+Eddie and I (plus our conference friends) enjoyed sightseeing from Oceanside to Carlsbad, with visits to Encinitas (a top surfing spot in California), Cardiff-by-the-Sea, Del Mar, La Jolla, and Coronoado.
 You may want to visit or golf at Torrey Pines State Reserve along the way.

 Side Trip to the Hotel Del